-Summit Financial Group, Inc. is a \$1.48 billion financial holding company headquartered in Moorefield, West Virginia.
-We provide a full range of banking services through our subsidiary bank with 15 banking offices in Virginia and West Virginia.

-In addition, we operate Summit Insurance Services, LLC, a full lines insurance agency in Moorefield, West Virginia and Leesburg, Virginia.
-Also, our Kelly Insurance Agency in Leesburg, Virginia specializes in group health, life and disability plans.
+Summit Financial Group, Inc. is a \$1.45 billion financial holding company headquartered in Moorefield, West Virginia.
+We provide a full range of banking services through our subsidiary bank, Summit Community Bank, with 15 banking offices in Virginia and West Virginia.
+In addition, we operate Summit Insurance Services, LLC, a full lines insurance agency in Moorefield, West Virginia and Leesburg, Virginia, which also does business as Kelly Insurance Agency in Leesburg, Virginia specializing in group health, life and disability plans.